 First and foremost, getting listed on a DEX is a prerogative of the tokens working on the same blockchain as the target exchange.
 For example, Uniswap only accepts ERC-20 tokens, which can only be traded against the tokens issued on the same blockchain.

 Secondly, coins with a proprietary blockchain can’t be listed on a DEX.
-It’s also impossible to create a trading pair with other independent coins (e.g. bitcoin) because they aren’t listed on DEXs.
+It’s also impossible to create a trading pair with other independent coins (e.g. BTC, DOGE, MATIC) because they aren’t listed on DEXs.

 To get around this restriction, developers issue so-called wrapped tokens.
-For example, Wrapped BTC (WBTC) is a tokenized bitcoin that is actually an ERC-20 token.
+For example, Wrapped BTC (WBTC) is a tokenized bitcoin issued under the ERC-20 standard.
 WBTC holders can utilise Ethereum-based De-Fi protocols and the liquidity of the Bitcoin ecosystem on the Ethereum network.

 WBTC tokens are issued through exchanging genuine bitcoins for their wrapped counterparts.
 And this transaction is performed manually by a restrained scope of persons.
 The process isn’t transparent and dubious, so we don’t recommend using wrapped bitcoins.